ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 ## Further Reading

-* I recommend referencing the User Guides listed at the top of this page.
+* We recommend referencing the User Guides listed at the top of this page.
 * [CESM User Forum](https://bb.cgd.ucar.edu)
 * [Our Slurm Documentation](/clusters-at-yale/job-scheduling)
 * CESM is a very widely used package, you can often find answers by simply using Google.
 Just make sure that the solutions you find correspond to the approximate version of CESM you are using.
 CESM changes in subtle but significant ways between versions.